empanadacosmica/openweathermap-js/README.md

 ```javascript
 const weather = require('openweathermap-js');
 ```
 The first release of this module only includes a function to get the current weather.
+A new function telling 3 hour forecast is now included.
+You can also use the `daily` function to get a daily forecast.
 You can define defaults settings, and overwrite them at the time of calling the function :
 ```javascript
 weather.defaults({
 	appid: '',